rixx/books.rixx.de/data/reviews/dorothy-l-sayers/whose-body/index.md

 plan:
   date_added: '2019-09-29'
 related_books:
-- book: dorothy-l-sayers/clouds-of-witness
+- book: lois-mcmaster-bujold/the-warriors-apprentice
-  text: The next book in the series.
+  text: Miles Vorkosigan is at least partially based on Lord Peter.
 - book: arthur-conan-doyle/sherlock-holmes
   text: Another of the big mystery authors of the time.
 - book: agatha-christie/murder-at-the-vicarage
   text: Another of the big mystery authors of the time.
+- book: dorothy-l-sayers/clouds-of-witness
+  text: The next book in the series.
 review:
   date_read:
   - 2019-09-29